Skip to main content

 The chronic elevation of nocturnal cortisol from sleep loss acts as a powerful endocrine disruptor, directly antagonizing both insulin signaling and gonadal function.

-The clinical implication is that a patient presenting with symptoms of and may have a primary, addressable etiology in disordered sleep.
+The clinical implication is that a patient presenting with symptoms of hypogonadism and metabolic syndrome may have a primary, addressable etiology in disordered sleep.
 Correcting the hormonal imbalance with targeted protocols without addressing the underlying sleep architecture may produce suboptimal results.
 This is where advanced therapeutic interventions, such as specific peptide protocols, become relevant, as they can help restore the physiological processes that sleep is meant to govern.

 The following table details specific peptide protocols and their mechanisms of action, which are relevant for addressing the consequences of sleep-induced hormonal dysregulation.